Network and the DIP switch

 IP Address and OSC Message Port

-In it's initial state, an ID will be added to the IP Address's final byte and the OSC message port.
-With this mechanism, you can operate multiple devices with same firmware and settings file.
-For the OSC message port, in case you can retrieve the IP address of the sender, you can set to send the messages to the same port number without adding its ID.
+In its initial state, an ID will be added to IP address's final octet and the server (OSC outgoing) port.
+With this mechanism, you are able to operate multiple devices with the same firmware and settings file.
+On the server, if you are able to retrieve the IP address of the device, you can configure the device to not add its ID to the expected server port.

-This feature can be turned off with initial setup from the microSD card.
+This feature can be disabled via the microSD card configuration.

 Initializing with microSD card